lilyschlaug/BAE305-SP24-Lab5/Home.md

 c.
 What happens to the Serial Monitor Refresh rate as you move the potentiometer to control the LED blinking time?

-ci.
-As the potentiometer is moved, the blinking time gets greater or smaller, depending on the direction it is moved.
+- As the potentiometer is moved, the blinking time gets greater or smaller, depending on the direction it is moved.

 Part 3 – Controlling an LED with a photoresistor

 a.
 Does the LED turn on immediately after blocking the light?
 What about when you remove the object blocking the light, does the LED turns of immediately?

+- There is a slight delay in both situations.
+This is because it takes a small amount of time for the microcontroller to communicate with the software, and then send a signal back to turn on or off the LED.

 Replace the 10k resistor with another LED (negative leg to ground).